- Community Engagement

 The class will meet in person at TBE for six Sunday afternoons, from 2:00—4:00 pm on the following dates: April 2, 30, May 14, May 21, June 4, June 11.

-Registration and Health & Safety: Register for any session by clicking the purple button above.
+Registration: Register for any session by clicking the purple button above.
+We kindly ask that you RSVP no later than Sunday at 9:00 am for the session occurring later that day.
 Email Hannah Kearny if you would like to join the entire 6-week session.
-Click here to see our up-to-date health and safety guidelines.

 The program will explore the following: